rafaelespinoza/godfish/README.md

 - light on dependencies
 - not terrible error messages

+## releases

+The Releases page of the GitHub repository has pre-built artifacts for supported platforms.
+Each archive file contains an executable binary per driver.
+Each executable binary will only work for the targeted DB.
+Pick the one(s) you need.

 ## build

+An alternative to using a pre-built release to is to build your own.
 Make a CLI binary for the DB you want to use.
 This tool comes with some driver implementations.
 Build one like so: